tomatensaus/DeyeSolarDesktop/TELEGRAM_SETUP.md

 ```
 Restart Home Assistant

-Go to your automations about the loadshedding and update the chatID so messages can go to your group by default, the hardcode id is not valid.
-The next loadshedding your home assistant service will let you know via telegram what the state of the grid is and also the battery charge
+Go to your automations about the loadshedding and update the chatID so messages can go to your group by default, the hardcoded "target" is not valid.
+The next loadshedding event your home assistant service will let you know via telegram what the state of the grid is and also the battery charge

 You can also send your bot/group a command.
-I have added the command1 as an example.
-I use it to remotely tell me what temperature my water heater is at, I can also trigger the heating of water.
+I have added the command1 as an example to be modified and customised.
+I use mine to remotely tell me what temperature my water heater is at, I can also trigger the heating of water by switching on the heatpump.

 Now it is up to you to expand this into something useful that serves your purpose.